 Guidelines for On-Site Filming, Taping, and Photography

-Thomas Jefferson Foundation, Inc. (TJF or the Foundation), which owns and operates Monticello, wishes to extend every consideration to those wishing to film, tape, or photograph Monticello and its grounds.
+Thomas Jefferson Foundation, Inc. (TJF or the Foundation), which owns and operates Monticello, wishes to extend every consideration to media working on assignment who wish to film, tape, or photograph Monticello and its grounds.
 The Foundation reserves the right to reject requests that, in the Foundation's opinion, are not compatible with its mission, would interfere with the visitor's experience, or put undue burden on Foundation property or staff.
 Preference is given to documentary, news, and educational projects.

 To limit demands on the house and grounds, Monticello prefers to provide photography and footage whenever possible.
 So that on-site filming and photography activities will neither interfere with normal operations nor compromise the safety of the building, the museum's collections, and the grounds, production companies and photographers must adhere to the following guidelines: